HanyangZhong/LLaVA/README.md

 ```
 ## Audio
 Audio tower pretrain code tested.
-(many have some problem in sampling rate calculationg for the audio file reader, need further check)
+(May have some problem in sampling rate calculation for the audio file reader, need further check)
 The audio dataset is audiocaps.
 Audio Dataset:
 ```